Frequently Asked Questions

 It is dangerous to make broad generalizations about how each pet would behave with resident dogs, cats or children due to this amount of variability.
 Although shelter introductions may provide further information on compatibility, the RHS supports adopters by providing management tips for the first few months to help facilitate, supervise and monitor interactions among their resident dog, cat or children and the new dog to ensure a successful placement.

 Why does the Regina Humane Society request an Owner Surrender Fee when someone needs to give up his/her pet?

-An owner surrender fee of $50 covers a small portion of what it costs the Society to care for each animal that stays at the RHS facility.
+In some instances, an owner surrender fee of $50 is requested to help cover a small portion of what it costs the Society to care for each animal that stays at the RHS facility.
 The costs to care for animals add up very quickly with such items as:

 - health assessment

 - time and effort in promoting animals to find them a home